loopwerk/loopwerk.io/content/articles/2023-03-04-setting-up-debian-11.md

 uv sync --group prod
 ```

-This will also install the Python version as specific in your project’s `.python-version` file.
+This will also install the Python version as specific in your project's `.python-version` file.

 Make sure the Django project's settings are using your server's PostgreSQL database (for example using an `.env` file - I use [django-environ](https://django-environ.readthedocs.io/en/latest/) for that) and let's run the Django migrations: